Substra/substra-documentation/docs/source/documentation/concepts.rst

 Models
 """"""
-For train tasks and aggregate tasks, permissions on the model outputted by the task are defined by inheritance (intersection) of the permissions of the input assets.
-If a organization can execute a train task or an aggregate task, it will necessarily have permissions on the model outputted by this task.
+The permissions of the train, aggregate and predict task outputs (models and predictions) are defined when creating the tasks.

+The performance output by test tasks is always public.

 For composite train tasks, the out model is split in a trunk model and a head model: